 Proposition 187: Why a Ballot Initiative That Passed 25 Years Ago (And Never Went Into Law) Still Matters

-It was 25 years ago this Friday, Nov.
-8, when California voters approved a ballot initiative which sought to deny public services to immigrants living in the U.S. without legal status.
+It was 25 years ago on Friday, Nov.
+8, 2019, when California voters approved a ballot initiative which sought to deny public services to immigrants living in the U.S. without legal status.
 To this day, Proposition 187 remains one of the most divisive measures in state history, and the battle over its passage ultimately reshaped California politics.

 For those who couldn't prove they and their children were U.S. citizens or legal residents, Prop 187 cut off access to:

 - Non-emergency public health care

 - Elementary, middle and high school education

 The initiative also required state and local agencies to report immigrants who didn't meet residency criteria to both state officials and federal immigration authorities.

 In November 1994, Proposition 187 passed with nearly 59% of the vote - but its controversial provisions were never implemented.
 Following a series of legal challenges, the measure was declared unconstitutional by a federal judge in 1997.

 Proposition 187 and its aftermath marked a turning point in California history.
 Political scientists and analysts draw a direct line from the passage of Prop 187 to a shift in the state's political identity.
 The state that was home to Richard Nixon and Ronald Reagan went from a GOP stronghold to the solidly Democratic territory it is today.

 Prop 187 came at a time when California was just beginning to emerge from a deep recession that cost the state hundreds of thousands of jobs.